gi1mic/ADF5355_frequency_generator/README.md

 Code to use an ADF5355 as a signal generator from 52 to 13600 MHz

+Based on that of GM8BJF (https://github.com/gm8bjf/ADF5355_sig_gen)
+which in-turn was based on code from DD7LP.

-Based on that of DD7LP and GM8BJF (See below) with minor modifications by GI1MIC to run on a STM32F103CB/C8 Bluepill.
+Now with minor modifications by GI1MIC to run on a STM32F103CB/C8 Bluepill.

-The code changes were originally required because the original code kept locking up on SPI writes.
+These code changes were originally required because the provided code kept locking up on SPI writes.

-The following code is based on using the onboard ADF5355 25Mhz clock
+The code is based on using the onboard ADF5355 25Mhz clock

 Since the 25Mhz clock on my board was closer to 24.99395Mhz I added a calibration feature.
 The current calibration offset is shown